As gun control proposals start to emerge, local gun sales continue to surge.

-But among the restrictions being pushed by President Barack Obama is a ban on "assault weapons," which could curtail sales of AR-15s.
+But among the restrictions being pushed by President Barack Obama is a ban on "assault weapons" that could curtail sales of AR-15s.

 His proposal has garnered some support.
-Former congresswoman Gabrielle Giffords, who was shot in the head in a 2011 mass shooting, encouraged Congress to get behind the gun restrictions in a speech she gave Wednesday.
+Former congresswoman Gabby Giffords, who was shot in the head in a 2011 shooting, encouraged Congress to get behind the gun restrictions in a speech she gave Wednesday.

 Merced County District Attorney Larry Morse II, co-chairman of the California District Attorneys Association Legislation Committee, said the common denominator in the recent massacres is mental health, and he thinks that needs to be addressed.